iaroslavshvets/react-component-controller/README.md

 If it returns function, it will be called upon component unmount.
 This unmount callback can be explicitly described in `onDestroy` optional function.

-* what was passed as argument for `createHookWithContext` will be accessible as `this.services` inside controller class. usually the result of it is exported and used as `useController()` React hook later.
+* what was passed as argument for `createHookWithContext` will be accessible as `this.ctx` inside controller class. usually the result of it is exported and used as `useController()` React hook later.

 * if props needed, pass them as 2-nd argument to `useController(ComponentController, props)`.
 They will be accessible as `this.props`.